Scalingo/documentation/src/_posts/languages/php/2019-02-08-php-session-redis.md

 variable of your application.
 More information is available on the [official repository](https://github.com/phpredis/phpredis/#php-session-handler).

 Finally, redeploy your application.
-It is now handling PHP session through the Redis database!
+It is now handling PHP session through the Redis® database!